 Bit 8: Limit Switch Disabled.
-Set to "1" when the outputs are disabled because the outputs have not been programmed, if there is an encoder fault, or if the outputs have been disabled by the disable output command.
-The outputs will also be disabled, and this bit set when either the Setup or the Group data has been programmed.
+Set to "1" when the outputs are disabled because the outputs have not been programmed, if there is a transducer fault, or if the outputs have been disabled by the disable output command.
+The outputs will also be disabled, and this bit set, after either the Setup or the Group data have been programmed.